-501.2.2 Retained Samples.
-The contractor shall retain the QC split sample, obtained as specified in Sec 502.11.2.1.5, for seven days until requested by the engineer for comparison testing.
-A comparison will be considered favorable when the QA results of a QC retained sample are within the applicable limits specified in Sec 403.18.2.
+501.7.1 Retained Samples.
+All aggregate samples taken by the contractor shall be retained for the engineer for a minimum of seven days after the contractor’s tests are complete and accepted unless otherwise instructed.
+These samples shall be maintained in clean covered containers, without contamination, readily accessible to the engineer.
+The retained sample's identification shall consist of, but is not limited to:

+(a) Time and date sampled.

+(b) Product specification number.

+(c) Type of sample, i.e. belt, bin, stockpile.

+(d) Lot and sublot designation, if applicable.

+(e) Sampler/Tester.

+(f) Project Job Number.

-501.4 Sampling.
+501.7.2 Sampling.
 Sampling of fresh concrete shall be in accordance with AASHTO R 60, except that for central or truck mixed concrete, the entire sample for slump and air tests and for molding compressive strength specimens may be taken at one time after approximately one cubic yard of concrete has been discharged, instead of at three or more regular intervals during the discharge of the entire batch.
-Acceptability of the concrete for slump and air content and, if applicable, for strength requirements, will be determined by tests on these samples.
+Aggregates shall be randomly sampled from the discharge gate of storage bins or from the conveyor belt.